 Now you can watch some cat videos on YouTube until the compilation is done.

 Did compilation succeed without errors?
 That’s awesome, because now it’s time to flash your Fairphone 3 by running:

 fastboot is most probably waiting for your Fairphone 3 to be connected

 fastboot to actually find your device it has

 to be brought into a special mode called fastboot mode.
 You can

 achieve that by powering on the phone while holding the volume down

 button.
-Once your phone is in fastboot mode (given it is connected to
+Once your phone is in fastboot mode and connected to

 fastboot will start flashing your device and